WINTERANDREA/blockchain-developer-bootcamp-final-project/README.md

 - Display owned nft in the profile page
 - Reedem the physical assets associated to the nft (will be implemented in the future)

+## How to run this project locally:
+### Prerequisites
+- Node.js >= v14
+- Truffle(Ganache)
+- Npm
+- git checkout Main

+### Contracts
+- Run npm install in project root to install Truffle and smart contract dependencies (openZeppelin)
+- Run local testnet in port 9545 with an Ethereum client, e.g. Ganache
+  - ```truffle compile```
+- truffle migrate --network development
+- truffle console --network development
+- Run tests in Truffle console: test development network id is 1337, remember to change it in Metamask as well!
 ## Frontend directory
 ./client